-Hepatitis A is caused by infection with the hepatitis A virus.
-The hepatitis virus is usually spread when a person ingests tiny amounts of contaminated fecal matter.
-The hepatitis A virus infects the liver cells and causes inflammation.
+The hepatitis A virus, which causes the infection, usually is spread when a person ingests even tiny amounts of contaminated fecal matter.
+The hepatitis A virus infects liver cells and causes inflammation.
 The inflammation can impair liver function and cause other signs and symptoms of hepatitis A.

 Hepatitis A virus can be transmitted several ways, such as:

 - Eating food handled by someone with the virus who doesn't thoroughly wash his or her hands after using the toilet

 - Drinking contaminated water